Getting a pet for your child? Forget it. A bird feeder, though? Now that is an idea...

 Pets are often not allowed in apartments.
 However, a balcony or window bird feeder can often still be used to attract birds.
 You will want to confirm this with your apartment managers, but if feeders are not allowed in some capacity, you can always convince them to plant native plants around the property.
 Don't know which plants to recommend?
 There are countless resources online, and we even have a list of state-specific native flower packs!

 More Pets or More Birds?

 Approximately 1.5 million pets are euthanized each year in the US.
 Over 70 million pets have been abandoned and/or are running around as strays.
-Since the 1970's, we have seen a net decline of 30% of overall bird populations or around 3 billion birds.
-These numbers do not make anyone feel good, but fewer pets and more birds seems like a strategy that should be adopted (just like millions of pets).
+Since the 1970s, we have seen a net decline of 30% of overall bird populations or around 3 billion birds.
+These numbers do not make anyone feel good, but fewer pets and more birds seem like a strategy that should be adopted (just like millions of pets).
 But that is not funny, and we are here for the funny.
 Or stupidity.
 I'm not certain anymore.

 Enjoy the Birds!

 The affection and loyalty that a pet can bring to someone are immeasurable.
 Wild birds are neither affectionate nor loyal.
 They visit the best feeder that remains full.
 Pets often become a part of your family, and this post is not meant to discourage pet adoption/ownership.
 You cannot replace pets, but birds can provide a different appreciation and enjoyment than a pet.
-Seeing their freedom, their care for young, and their immense beauty can create joy for many!
+Seeing their freedom, their care for their young, and their immense beauty can create joy for many!